The Horizon Threshold in Cooperative Multi-Agent Reward-Free Exploration: Preliminaries

-\paragraph{Occupancy measures.} For a policy $\pi$ and dynamics $\realP$, we define the occupancy measure at timestep $h$ as the joint distribution over states and actions induced by $\pi$ under $\realP$.
+\textbf{Occupancy measures.} For a policy $\pi$ and dynamics $\realP$, we define the occupancy measure at timestep $h$ as the joint distribution over states and actions induced by $\pi$ under $\realP$.
 Formally, $q_h(s,a | \pi, \realP) := \prob{ s_h = s, a_h = a | \realP,\pi}$.
 We also denote $q_h(s | \pi, \realP) := \prob{ s_h = s| \realP,\pi}$, which is the probability to visit a state at timestep $h$.
 Clearly, $q_h(s,a | \pi, \realP) = q_h(s | \pi, \realP) \prob{[\pi_h(s) = a]}$.
 Occupancy measures capture the visitation frequencies of state-action pairs along an episode and thus define a distribution over them.

-\paragraph{Reward-free exploration} is the task of learning an accurate estimate of the dynamics $\realP$, which can later be used to compute an $\epsilon$-optimal policy for any given reward function.
+\textbf{Reward-free exploration} is the task of learning an accurate estimate of the dynamics $\realP$, which can later be used to compute an $\epsilon$-optimal policy for any given reward function.
 In the reward-free exploration phase, the rewards are not observed by the learners, and the focus is to learn an accurate approximation of the dynamics.
 Formally, let $\hP$ denote the estimated dynamics learned by a reward-free algorithm when interacting with an unknown environment $\MDP$.
 For any reward function $r$, let $\hpi_r := \argmax_{\pi} V^{\pi}_{\hP,r}$.
-The goal of the reward-free learning algorithm is to produce an estimate $\hP$ such that, with high probability,
+The goal of the reward-free learning algorithm is to produce an estimate $\hP$ such that, with high probability, $ V^\star_{\realP,r} - V^{\hpi_r}_{\realP,r} \le \epsilon. $

-\paragraph{Cooperative multi-agent RL.} We consider a cooperative multi-agent reinforcement learning (MARL, see \cite{Zhang2021MARL}) setting in which multiple agents interact with a shared environment and share information.
+\textbf{Cooperative multi-agent RL.} We consider a cooperative multi-agent reinforcement learning (MARL, see \cite{Zhang2021MARL}) setting in which multiple agents interact with a shared environment and share information.
 We assume \emph{fresh randomness} across agents, i.e., during each learning phase, all random variables are i.i.d sampled for each agent.
 In particular, even when multiple agents take identical actions in identical states at the same timestep, they observe independently sampled next state.

 A learning algorithm in this setting operates over $\rho$ learning phases, each phase decomposed into $m$ episodes of interactions, one for each agent.
 Formally, in each phase $i \in [\rho]$, the algorithm deploys all $m$ agents to interact with the environment in parallel.
 Each agent executes a single episode according to its assigned policy, and there is no communication or interaction between agents during the phase.
 At the end of each phase, the algorithm aggregates the trajectories collected by all agents and updates the policies used in subsequent phases.